dkypuros/sphinx-rst-rtd-notes/back_descr.md

 - User Provisioned Infrastructure (UPI)
 - Installer Provisioned Infrastructure (IPI)
-- Assisted Service Installer frrom console.redhat.com
+- Assisted Installer from console.redhat.com
 - Agent-based Installer (magic ISO)

 They all have one thing in common.
 They need an environment.